 - Fits in hospital lab workflow and ordinary turnaround time for hospital emergency department lab results.

 - A multimarker blood test consisting of MRP 8/14 and C-reactive protein (CRP) biomarkers, along with White Blood Cell Count (WBC).

 - The results of the individual biomarkers are analyzed using the company’s proprietary algorithm embedded in the APPYReader software.
 The objective of the test is to provide a more powerful and timely result to the clinician.

-APPY1 Test is currently under investigation in the U.S. and the product is for export only.
+The APPY1 Test is for U.S. export only.